mathiasbynens/Ask-CSS-Perverts/ask-css-perverts.md

 * What are the origins of CSS and the Internet?
 How did it come to be?
 * How do I do a pool request?
 * (For Jenn) Why are ventrilaquists so creepy?
+* How do I bubble sort in CSS?

 ### Need more info?